An exciting pleasure garden that combines art with nature

 Follow the winding path past the Tennis Court Garden down to the vegetable gardens toward the stream.
 Explore the terrace gardens and meander past the grass labyrinth to the pond, which is bordered by sun-worshipping wildflowers.
 The Minder Ruin Garden, set among the remains of one of the family homes, is punctuated with plants, still pools and unusual sculpture.

-And don’t be surprised to come across nature photographers and birdwatchers, as birds are plentiful in this whimsical and innovative garden.
+And don’t be surprised to come across nature photographers and birdwatchers: Birds are plentiful in this whimsical and innovative garden.

 Dogs and smoking are not allowed.

-The garden is open to 8 p.m.
-Friday nights, May – August, a great time to explore the garden during a warm summer evening.
+The garden is open 10:00 a.m. to 5:00 p.m.
+Wednesday through Sunday, and on Friday evenings until 8:00 p.m. from May through Labor Day — a great time to explore the garden during a warm summer evening.

-This creative garden has been cited as one of the top ten most exciting new gardens in the world by horticulture magazines.
+This creative garden has been cited as one of the nation’s top 10 public gardens in the world by Trip Advisor.